mvolkmann/blog/src/github/actions.md

 - Click the "Settings" tab.
 - Click "Secrets" in the left nav.
 - Click "Add a new secret".
-- For the name, enter "GH_TOKEN".
+- Enter a name (ex.
+GH_TOKEN).
-- For the value, paste in your GitHub personal access token.
+- Enter a value (ex. paste your GitHub personal access token).
 - Click "Add secret".

 {% raw %}